eeditiones/jinks-templates/README.md

 ### The `"use"` Directive

-The `"use"` directive in frontmatter allows you to import additional template files that contain block definitions.
-This is particularly useful for:
+The `"use"` directive in frontmatter allows you to import additional files containing only template definitions, but no other content.
+This is particularly useful for adding features without modifying existing templates.

-- **Modular template components** - Reusable blocks across multiple templates
-- **Organizing complex layouts** - Separating concerns into different files
-- **Extending functionality** - Adding new blocks without modifying existing templates
+ Use it to dynamically inject content into existing blocks, without having to specify an explicit include in the target template.
+If blocks are configured in the main context, additional templates will be picked up by any page which has the corresponding block placeholder.
+It does not need to know if additional templates are available or not.

+TEI Publisher features use this to dynamically load specific views into the sidebars.
+For example, if the `iiif` feature is enabled, it will load a IIIF viewer into one of the sidebars.

 #### How `"use"` Works